IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

-To set the expectations right, in this article, we are not going to build a predictive model but to cater for its development by making the data from the aforementioned network readily available in a TensorFlow graph.
-The chain of states and operations is roughly as follows:
+To set the expectations right, in this article, we are not going to build a predictive model but to cater for its development by making the data from the aforementioned database readily available in a TensorFlow graph.
+The final chain of states and operations is as follows:

 1. Historical temperature measurements from the Global Historical Climatology Network are stored in a [public data set][ghcn-d] in BigQuery.
 Each row corresponds to a weather station and a date.
 There are missing observations due to such reasons as measurements not passing quality checks.

-2. Relevant measurements are grouped by the weather station and year.
+2. Relevant measurements are grouped in BigQuery by the weather station and year.
 Therefore, each row corresponds to a weather station and a year, implying that all information about a particular example (a specific weather station on a specific year) is gathered in one place.

 3. The sequences are read, analyzed, and transformed by [Cloud Dataflow].